JAlcocerT/JAlcocerT/content/blog/da-brd.md

 ## The BRD and FRD with the SDLC

-The Business Requirements Document (BRD) and Functional Requirements Document (FRD) are foundational artifacts within the **Software Development Life Cycle (SDLC)**.
+The Business Requirements Document (BRD) and Functional Requirements Document (FRD) are foundational artifacts within the **Software Development Life Cycle (SDLC)**

 The SDLC is a structured process that software development teams use to plan, design, develop, test, and deploy software.

 It provides a roadmap for the entire project, from conception to maintenance.

 Here's how the BRD and FRD relate to the typical phases of the SDLC: